How the GP can support a person with dementia

 The person may find it easier or prefer to speak on the phone with the GP.
 A carer could also write to the GP to list their concerns.

 GPs and the practice team (eg nurses and healthcare assistants) can offer a range of support to a person with dementia, including:

-- general advice on ways of preventing illness and keeping people fit and well
+- general advice on ways of preventing illness and promoting fitness

 - medical advice and treatment